garveyshah/codewars-go/README.md

 3. Browse the `kata` directory to find solutions to specific coding challenges.
 > [NOTE]

-> IN each **instruction.txt** file is the link to the specific kata test on the CodeWars website.
+> In each **instruction.txt** file is the link to the specific kata test on the CodeWars website.

 ## Contributing